 2.3 Size and Weight.
-The sum of the length plus width plus height of each container of the repair set shall not exceed 62 inches and shall not weigh more than 55 pounds.
-The preferred configuration will have the main container the approximate size of commercial airline carry-on luggage.
+The sum of the length plus width plus height of the repair set shall not exceed 50 inches and shall not weigh more than 45 pounds.
+The preferred configuration will be the approximate size of commercial airline carry-on luggage.